-Helping Ohio, Indiana, and Kentucky Businesses Overcome Challenges
+Helping Ohio, Indiana, and Kentucky Businesses and Organizations Recover

-The COVID-19 emergency is creating unprecedented challenges for many businesses, and navigating the impact of comprehensive legislative changes and regulatory relief measures often requires a different level of support.
+The COVID-19 pandemic has created unprecedented challenges for many businesses and organizations.
+Navigating the impact of complex legislative updates and regulatory relief measures to position for success often requires a different level of support.

-In addition to the same tax, audit, assurance, accounting, and consulting services our clients rely on, we’ve developed a summary of services to help you overcome these challenges.
-Get peace of mind with Barnes Dennig’s PPP Loan Forgiveness Analysis & Report.
+In addition to the same tax, audit, assurance, accounting, and consulting services our clients rely on, we’ve developed a summary of services to help you overcome and recover from these challenges.

 Additionally, we’re curating the most relevant and up-to-date news and advice for business owners on our COVID-19 Blog.

 Our series of COVID-19 relief Quick Tests will help you get a clear picture of where you stand and what relief may benefit your business or organization.
 A member of our COVID-19 Advisory Team will contact you with results and recommendations.